ceciliavision/ceciliavision/README.md

 ### Hey there 👋

-- 💬 Ask me about building software and algorithms for computaitonal photography & machine learning for image processing and graphics.
+- 💬 Ask me about building algorithms for computaitonal photography & machine learning for image processing and graphics.
+- 💬 Ask me about the experience being a foreign student and completing a CS PhD.
+- 💬 Ask me about Beijing, Houston and the bay area.
+- 💬 Ask me about photography, coffee, Chinese food, Korean dramas and how it feels like being alergic to cats.
 - 🤝 Know me better [here](http://eecs.berkeley.edu/~cecilia77).

 <!--